 Amy Richards is a writer, producer and organizer.
 Amy produced the Emmy nominated series WOMAN for Viceland and curated a series of talks to accompany Annie Leibovitz’s traveling exhibit WOMEN.
 She is also the president of Soapbox, Inc., the foremost feminist lecture agency, and the affiliated Soapbox Foundation, creators of Feminist Camp.
 Amy consults to many organizations and initiatives, including being a consulting producer on the HBO documentary Gloria Steinem: In Her Own Words and an advisor to the PBS documentary on the women’s movement in America, MAKERS: Women Making America.
 Amy co-founded and spent several years leading the Third Wave Foundation, a national organization for young feminist activists between the ages of 15 and 30, which continues today as the Third Wave Fund.
 Amy is most popularly known as the author of Manifesta: Young Women, Feminism, and the Future and as the voice behind Ask Amy, the online advice column at feminist.com.
 She is also the author of Opting In: Having a Child Without Losing Yourself, about feminism and motherhood, the co-author of Grassroots: A Field Guide for Feminist Activism, and the editor of I Still Believe Anita Hill and We Are MAKERS: Real Women and Girls Shaping Our World.

 I am a teacher, organizer, and writer whose career has focused on marginalized youth, particularly those in the juvenile justice system.
-Most recently I spent several years at Our Restorative Justice, where I developed restorative justice programs designed to coalesce community-based supports around system-involved youth and their families.
+I'm currently the operations coordinator at the Philadelphia Bail Fund, which works to keep families and communities together and vigorously advocates to end cash bail in Philadelphia.
+I spent several years at Our Restorative Justice, where I developed restorative justice programs designed to coalesce community-based supports around system-involved youth and their families.
 Over the years I’ve also taught incarcerated students, worked with college faculty to decolonize their curricula, and developed several oral history projects.
 I serve as an editor at Protocols, and my writing has appeared in a number of publications, including the Harvard Journal of African American Public Policy and the Jewish Daily Forward.
 My approach to reproductive justice is shaped by my lifelong encounter with radical feminism, as well as the violence I've witnessed working in the criminal legal system.
 As the child of a socialist feminist, I've known since day one that I stand on the shoulders of my mother and countless other women and femmes.
 And, I understand reproductive justice within a prison abolitionist framework.
 I am committed to CLPP because they have always put forward an intersectional and inclusive vision of reproductive justice; one which moves far beyond simply reacting to present conditions towards the creation of a fundamentally new world.
 Beyond prison abolition and reproductive justice, I live for 90’s pop, bright colors, and weird maps.
 Boston-based for many years, I recently moved to Philadelphia, where I’m trying to eat as many different kinds of soup as humanly possible.